School of Theology and Christian Ministry

 Through the generosity of World Vision and Nazarene Compassionate Ministries, Professor Garner went on a study tour in Malawi, Africa, in August 2012.
 There, she saw the funds their church had raised being used to lift the village out of poverty: sending students to school, teaching villagers to farm, establishing a fish farm, and raising cattle and pigs.

 Professor Garner has served in local, district, and global capacities with Nazarene Youth International (NYI) and was a delegate to the General Assembly NYI Convention in 2013.

-She and Kenneth are the parents of a son, Tanner, and a daughter, Tate, who are both students at Olivet.
+She and Kenneth are the parents of a son, Tanner, a 2014 ONU graduate and a daughter, Tate, who is a current ONU student.
 The Garners also have a daughter, Mary, who became a part of their home during her high school years and is now forever a part of the family.
 Mary and her husband, Brendon, are the parents of the Garners’ two grandchildren, Makenna and Cooper.
 Kenneth is the youth pastor at Manteno Church of the Nazarene.